grodriguez1992/avaloq-technical-test/README.md

 #### Selectors & Reducer

 There are three selectors, the first is the general selector and select bookmarkState and the other two return select state properties.
-On the reducer it includes all the shares except getInitialBookmarks
+In the reducer it includes all actions except getInitialBookmarks

 ### Services